-The job submission servers run Ubuntu 14.04 with the same software as you will find on our lab computers, but without the X environment.
+The job submission servers run the same software as you will find on our lab computers, but without the X environment.

 You can submit jobs from the departmental computers that you have access to.
 You will not be able to access the job server agent directly.